kananats/KPlugin/README.md

 Prerequisite
 ---
-KPlugin is developed on Unity 5.5.1f1
+KPlugin is developed on Unity 2018.1.0f2

 Contact
 ---
 Kananat Suwanviwatana (a.k.a @kdev)
 Email: kananat.s@gmail.com

-Feature
----
-To be written

 License
 ---